How are students evaluated or graded for their service?

 How does one go about the process of becoming a Community Partner?

-The easiest way would be to contact our service-learning coordinator who is in the touch with our Community Partners the most and explain how you’d like to get involved working with the Institute and what programs or services you are looking for people to plug into.
+The easiest way would be to contact our service-learning coordinator who is in touch with our Community Partners the most and explain how you’d like to get involved working with the Institute and what programs or services you are looking for people to plug into.
 However, many of our partnerships also originated because of an existing relationship with a faculty or staff member, and even students.
 If you have an established relationship with someone who is on staff for the Institute, Public Service department, or Global Studies Program or a major/minor, reach out to them about forming a partnership with Feinstein.

 Are there certain types of organizations that the Feinstein Institute typically works with (specific issues, schools, location, etc)?